wikid24/ffxiv_mmd_tools_helper/README.md

  --------------

-#### Q: When I start an animation, the model quickly transports to a location and messes up all the physics causing my character's boobs and skirt to warp in weird ways!
+#### Q: When I start an animation, the model quickly transports to a location and messes up all the physics causing my character's boobs/skirt/hair/tail to warp in weird ways!
 How to fix?

 A: When physics are applied to any animations in blender, the time that it takes to move from one frame to the next frame is important.
 A lot of VMD motion animation files start by transporting a charater to a specified spot _very quickly_.
 This is controlled by the 'margin' setting when importing an animation.